gvwilson/thirdbit/src/fiction/bear/index.md

 "Did you see who was chasing you?"

 The raccoon shook his head.
-"I'm sorry, Your Highness,
+"I'm sorry, honored,
 I was too busy running to pay much attention."

 The prince's next question was interrupted by a shout from the nearby gate.
-"Your Highness!
+"Honored!
 Over here!"

 Mope had returned,
 but instead of traveling by rooftop